aproca/aproca.github.io/_pages/about.md

 Before attending Imperial, I received my bachelors degree in computer science and neuroscience (with a music minor) from the University of North Carolina at Chapel Hill and then completed a masters degree in machine learning at University College London.
 During my degrees, I worked as a research assistant in several labs on various topics in the fields of machine learning and neuroscience.
 After finishing my masters, I worked as a research assistant in the Department of Computer Science at ETH Zürich with <a href='https://www.joaosacramento.com/'>João Sacramento</a>, studying the use of hypernetworks for meta-learning.
 For more information, you can view my CV.

 I really enjoy discussing and engaging with science and philosophy with other people.
-I currently help organize <a href='https://qualiaheads.github.io/blog/'>Qualiaheads</a>, a club of graduate students studying the state of research in consciousness science.
+I currently am involved with a journal club focusing on mechanistic interpretability at Imperial.
+Previously in Zurich, I helped organize <a href='https://qualiaheads.github.io/blog/'>Qualiaheads</a>, a club of graduate students studying the state of research in consciousness science.

 Outside of research, I love anything outdoors (marathon running, hiking, skiing, etc.).
 I also enjoy playing music and writing.
 I've been playing piano for 18 years and while I lived in Zürich, I was a singer in a local band.
 I occassionally write poetry and (less frequently) share it.